erizov/Professor/semester_8/lecture_53_database_operations/performance_tuning/README.md

 ## ATechniqueVisualization

-*Visual diagram for Performance Tuning would be added here* *Consider using online visualization tools or drawing step-by-step execution*
+*Visual diagram for PEffectivenessTuning would be added here* *Consider using online visualization tools or drawing step-by-step execution*

 ## Practice Exercises